voldemortX/pytorch-auto-drive/docs/DEPLOY.md

 Or you can incrementally install **Extra Dependencies** through the tutorial.

+## Important Note

+Note that we only convert the model `forward()` function, post-processing (i.e., `inference()`) is not included.
+Typical post-processing includes: segmentation map interpolation, line NMS for anchor-based lane detection, sigmoid/softmax activations, etc.

 ## PyTorch -> ONNX:

 **PyTorch version >= 1.6.0 is recommended for this feature.**